Thanks for visiting.

-I am Shawna Kunselman, Clinical Nutritionist and Mom to 2 amazing boys!
+I am Shawna Kunselman, Clinical Nutritionist, Licensed Massage Therapist and Mom to 2 Awesome Boys!

 After graduating with my Bachelor's degree in Psychology in 2000, I worked as a Mental Health Professional for children with special needs ranging from Downs Syndrome to ADHD and Bipolar.

 The majority of these kids were over-medicated, sick and showed little improvement over the years.

 After years of working as a mental health professional, I was discouraged by the lack of progress these kids made and the system I was working under.
 I began having an internal passion for alternative healing and I pursued a career in massage therapy.

 My passion for holistic health and finding root causes and real reasons for chronic conditions grew even more deeply when my oldest son was diagnosed with moderate autism.

 After his diagnosis, I dug deep into research and I continued to be led to resources regarding gluten free/casein free diets for autism and nutritional deficiencies in relation to behaviors.
 After many months of researching and discussing this with my husband, we finally decided to begin the path to making this change for our family.